Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 "The Poet in Rome: Richard Wilbur in Postwar Italy" | The Common (thecommononline.org) October 1, 2012

 Those who admire his poetry note the intelligence, irony, formal phrasing and traditional rhyme.
-There are Frost-like pastoral observations, show lyrics, neat folk-philosophies, religious stanzas and more on the subject of nature, especially plants.
+There are Frost-like pastoral observations that show lyrics, neat folk-philosophies, religious stanzas and more on the subject of nature, especially plants.

-And it should be noted that Wilbur translated many French and Russian poets into English during his career.
+And it should be noted that Wilbur translated many French and Russian poems nto English during his career.
 He also drew cartoons and published children's verse.
-A versatile artist for over seven decades, his death coming in 2017 at age 96.
+He was a versatile artist for over seven decades, his death coming in 2017 at age 96.

 Is Richard Wilbur's poetry too formal?
 Poet Randall Jarrell observed, Wilbur 'never goes too far, but he never goes far enough.'
 The same poet also wrote that Wilbur “obsessively sees, and shows, the bright underside of every dark thing."
 It is this faith in the world that shines through Wilbur's poetic language.